 For multi-state operations, apportionment matters.
 For example, a company with $12 million in total receipts but only $4 million from Kentucky customers would multiply that $4 million by 0.00095, generating a receipts-based tax of $3,800.
 They'd compare that to their profits-based calculation and pay whichever is lower.

 Electronic filing is facilitated through approved software that utilizes the IRS e-file platform, then sends the state portion to Kentucky's servers.
-Paper filing remains possible, but you'll miss real-time validation and wait longer for confirmation.
+Paper filing is still available for entities below the $1,000,000 gross receipts threshold, but you'll miss real-time validation and wait longer for confirmation.

 Here's your filing process: